ltronchin/ltronchin.github.io/_pages/about.md

 ---
 Hi 👋

-My name is Lorenzo and I am a PhD student in the Computer Systems & Bioinformatics Laboratory at Campus Bio-Medico of Rome, passionate about <b>Generative Deep Models</b> and <b>Interpretability</b> in medical field.
+My name is Lorenzo and I am a PhD student in the Computer Systems & Bioinformatics Laboratory at Campus Bio-Medico of Rome, passionate about <b>Generative Deep Models</b> and <b>Interpretability</b>.

 <b> My aim is to change the way the clinicians search and discover medical knowledge from unstructured medical data. </b>